kriber82/AdventOfCraft2024/exercise/kotlin/day10/thoughts.md

     - Let's have a look at that file 6
       - OMG, so many parantheses! 😱 Probably need to reduce the test to a minimal reproducible example
       - First: Let's understand what the code does (exploring both other test files and prod code)
 - Reading Building.kt
   - Differing behaviour based on the presence of 🧝 in the instructions
     - In case 6, it's present -> probably first branch
     - Third branch seems to be superfluous, as the input must either contain 🧝 or not contain it
   - Readability is lacking.
 Feeling tempted to refactor, but would rather not do so on red
 - Looking at test cases:
   - 6 is the only one with 🧝
     - bug probably related to its presence
     - Hunch: Maybe we need to ignore the 🧝 in the input
       - Let's try!
       - That's it! 🎉
 - Let's get rid of the unneccesary list first
+- Next: Check if we can remove the third branch

 ## Open points